treweathers/Java_Developer/README.md

 #### Practice #5
 Calibrate our spacecraft's fuel gauge by calculating the remaining fuel after a short flight.
 Determine if there's enough to take us beyond the next nebula.
 Use math operations and logical comparisons you've learned.

+    class Solution {
+        public static void main(String[] args) {
+            // TODO: Declare and initialize variables for fuel capacity (1500 gallons), consumption (120 gallons/hour), and flight duration (2 hours) int fuelCapacity = 1500;
+            int fuelConsumption = 120;
+            int flightDuration = 2;
+            // TODO: Calculate the remaining fuel after the flight int remainingFuel = fuelCapacity - (fuelConsumption * flightDuration);
+            // TODO: Use a logical operation to determine if the remaining fuel is more than half of the fuel capacity boolean remainingCapacity = remainingFuel > (0.5 * fuelCapacity);

+            // TODO: Print out the result in a format: "Enough fuel for the next journey? true/false" System.out.println("Enough fuel for the next journey? " + remainingCapacity);
+        }
+    }